-“I can’t offer to help, and I’m not here to bargain, as I can’t promise you anything.
-But I can tell you this.
-The words I need to hear are those of a curse cast by a member of the Twyleth Teg.
+“I can’t offer to help.
+I’m not here to bargain, as I can’t promise you anything, but I can tell you this: the words I need to hear are those of a curse cast by a member of the Tylwyth Teg.
 My goal is to break the spell and thwart its magic.
-If I’m successful, and I aim to be, then the Twyleth Teg will stand in disgrace.
+If I’m successful, and I aim to be, then the Tylwyth Teg will stand in disgrace.
 Fear of their magic will diminish, and the power of Gwyn ap Nudd, the son of Lludd and the King of the fair folk himself, may be called into question.”

-A susurrus spread around the courtyard as the creatures discussed amongst themselves all that I said.
-Morys’ ears swiveled moving towards the sounds like a cat’s.
-Yet, even with the power of my Ailm tattoo heightening the clarity of the noise around me, I was unable to discern their words.
+A susurrus spread around the courtyard as the creatures discussed my proposition amongst themselves.
+Morys’ ears swivelled, moving towards the sounds like a cat’s.
+Yet, even with the power of my Ailm tattoo heightening the clarity of the sounds around me, I was unable to discern their words.

-Their discussion continued for a few moments, before gradually fading.
-A silence fell over the night, and one by one the coraniaid jumped from their hiding place and gathered behind Morys.
-Some appeared, shimmering into view, as if they’d been standing next to him the whole time.
+Their discussion continued for a few moments before gradually fading.
+A silence fell over the night.
+One by one, the coraniaid jumped from their hiding places and gathered behind Morys.
+Some appeared, shimmering into view as if they’d been standing next to him the whole time.
 Sixty sets of eyes stared at me and Thomas, unblinking.

 For a second, my resolve shook.
 I wanted to turn and run.
 My magic was strong, but these creatures were evil.
-Not for the first time, I wondered if I had made the right decision in coming here.
+I could sense it in every fibre of my being.
+Not for the first time, I wondered if I’d made the right decision in coming here.
 Thomas and I had debated for hours.
 Mam had outright forbidden it, but she’d lost the right to tell me what to do a long time ago.
 We needed what they had.
 How could I hope to break a curse if I didn’t know exactly what the curse was?